reselbob/dockerdemos/foodcourt/readme.md

 Notice that `${service}` is a variable that refers to a DNS name.
 The DNS name is a string that's extracted from the array, `services`.
 The values in the array, `services` correspond to the service names defined in the `docker-compose.yaml` file which you can view [here](docker-compose.yaml).

+## Checking It Out

+Once `docker-compose` is up and running, try the following `curl` command to observe how behavior changes each time a call is made to the service.

+`for i in {1..20}; do curl localhost:4000 -w "\n"; done`